Leadership Overview

 Capital Region BOCES has 4 executives leading key functions including technology, operations, and board governance.

-Driven by a commitment to educational excellence, Capital Region BOCES provides essential leadership, services, and support to meet the evolving needs of its students and the school districts it serves, solidifying its impact on regional education.
+Driven by a commitment to educational excellence, Capital Region BOCES provides essential leadership, services, and support to meet the evolving needs of its students and the school districts it serves, fostering a collaborative environment for academic and operational advancement.

-Driven by a commitment to educational excellence, Capital Region BOCES provides essential leadership, services, and support to meet the evolving needs of its students and the school districts it serves, solidifying its impact on regional education.
+Driven by a commitment to educational excellence, Capital Region BOCES provides essential leadership, services, and support to meet the evolving needs of its students and the school districts it serves, fostering a collaborative environment for academic and operational advancement.

 Leadership Roles at Capital Region BOCES